sherpa/sherpa/docs/developer/index.rst

 N-dimensional data and models
 -----------------------------

-In order to support N-D data sets, models and data objects are designed to work with flattened arrays, so a 1D dataset has ``x`` and ``y`` for the independent and dependent axes, and a 2D dataset will have ``x0``, ``x1``, and ``y`` values, with each value stored as a 1D
+Models and data objects are
+designed to work with flattened arrays, so a 1D dataset has ``x`` and ``y`` for the independent and dependent axes, and a 2D dataset will have ``x0``, ``x1``, and ``y`` values, with each value stored as a 1D